-- (1) Attraction;

-- (2) Containment;

-- (3) Survey search;

-- (4) Hasty search;

-- (5) Sweep search (open grid search);

-- (6) Line search (closed grid search); and

-- (7) Route search.

-- d.
-List two standard procedures each for working with airscent dogs, tracking/trailing dogs, sign cutters, and mantrackers.

-- e.
-Demonstrate the following abilities in the field:

-- (1) Demonstrate clue awareness strategies;

-- (2) Securing and documenting clues;

-- (3) Function as a member of a grid team, sweep team, and hasty team, and understand his/her role and duties in each type of search pattern;

-- (4) Accompany a dog handler on a simple search task;

-- f.
-Explain the use and operation of direction-finding instruments for locating downed aircraft.

-- 7. Aircraft Crash Site Procedures and Disciplines
+- e.g. Demonstrate the following abilities in the field: - (1) Demonstrate-Celue awareness strategies; - (2) Securing and documenting clues; - (3) Function as a member of a grid team, sweep team, and hasty team, and understand his/her role and duties in each type of search pattern; - (4) Accompany a dog handler on a simple search task; - (5) Preserve a crime scene; - (4)(6) Steps to take, including proper radio protocols, upon finding a live subject, a live but injured subject, and a deceased subject. - f.h.
+Explain the use and operation of direction-finding instruments for locating downed aircraft. - 7.
+Aircraft Crash Site Procedures and Disciplines

 - a.
 Describe three hazards commonly associated with an aircraft crash site; list additional hazards that may be present if the crash involves a military aircraft.

 - b.
 Define the proper approach to an aircraft crash site, including safe and unsafe directions to approach, and why they are safe or unsafe

 - c.
 List three reasons why accurate documentation of events at an incident site is important.

 - d.
 Describe three methods to use to secure a site adequately.

 - e.
 Explain the importance of clue preservation at both an aircraft crash site and a possible crime scene.

 - 8. Ropes and Technical Hardware

 - a.
 Define the following terms used to describe ropes used in wilderness rescue:

-- (1) Kernmantel construction
+- (1) KernmantelKernmantle construction

 - (2) Static Rope

 - (3) Dynamic Rope

 - (4) Tubular Webbing

 - b.
 Describe the use and care of the carabiner, the Figure-8 descender and the brake-bar rack descender.

 - c.
-Demonstrate the ability to tie correctly these knots:
+Demonstrate the ability to correctly tie the following correctly these knots and hitches:

 - (1) Figure-8 loop;

 - (2) Figure-8 bend;

 - (3) Square knot;

 - (4) Water knot (overhand bend);

 - (5) Prusik knot;

 - (6) Double fisherman's knot/barrel bend;

 - (7) A redundant seat harness;

 - (8) Bowline knot;

 - (9) Girth hitch; and

 - (10) Simple overhand.

 - d.
 Demonstrate these rope handling techniques:

 - (1) Uncoiling and stacking a rope; and

 - (2) Inspection

 - 9. Litter Handling Techniques

 - a.
 Demonstrate these litter handling techniques with appropriate calls:

 - (1) Patient loading;

 - (2) Litter lift, lower and carry;

 - (3) Litter bearer rotation;

 - (4) Litter laddering, including toe-nailing;

 - (5) Turtling;

 - (6) Lap pass; and

 - (7) ASRC standard calls

 - 1. Ready

 - 2. On Belay

 - 3. Belay On

 - 4. Off Belay

 - 5. Belay Off

 - 6. Down Slow

 - 7. Down Fast

 - 8. Up Slow

 - 9. Up Fast

 - 10. Stop

 - 11. Rock

 - 12. Falling

 - b.
 Act effectively and efficiently as litter captain in a non-technical evacuation, including the proper use of toenailing, laddering, and rotation of litter bearers.

 - c.
 Act effectively and efficiently as litter team member on a semi-technical evacuation and describe the personal equipment required for the rescuer's safety.

-- 10. Belays

-- a.
-Demonstrate proper belay techniques including:

-- (1) Anchoring;

-- (2) Belayer tie-in;

-- (3) Stance;

-- (4) Aim;

-- (5) Uphill and downhill travel;

-- (6) ASRC standard calls; and

-- (7) Tree-wrap and mechanical brakes.

-- 11. Field Team Organization

-- a.
-Define "field team."

-- b.
-Describe at least five types of search team.

-- c.
-Describe at least four types of rescue team.